 Adventure Time has been a juggernaut series for Cartoon Network since debuting way back in 2010.
-With The series ending soon we have gotten our 6th instalment of a video game that is based on the cartoon.
+The series is ending soon, we have gotten our 6th instalment of a video game that is based on the cartoon.

-The gameplay is like your stock-standard turn-based RPG fare, the story feels most like an episode of the show when it comes to the game’s very abrupt, and frankly anti-climatic ending.
-The humour and back and forth banter between the characters is brilliant, and livens up your journey when you’re simply sailing from one island to the next.
+The gameplay is like your stock-standard turn-based RPG fare, the story feels almost like an episode of the show when it comes to the game’s very abrupt, and frankly anti-climatic ending.
+The humour and back and forth banter between the characters is brilliant and livens up your journey when you’re simply sailing from one island to the next.

 Not only is the entire voice cast present here, but there are also many locations and characters fans will recognise, as well as many references to the lore the show has created over the past decade.